 To clarify this idea, let’s imagine four hypothetical couples.

-Adam and Alison: A Simple Retirement
+Adam and Alex: A Simple Retirement

-Adam and Alison are retired.
+Adam and Alex are retired.
 Neither of them generates income.
 They receive some money from their pensions, their 401(k) withdrawals, and Social Security.
 Their homes and cars are fully paid off, and they’re debt-free.

 They live simply.
-Most evenings they eat dinner at home, and they enjoy inexpensive activities like gardening, knitting, playing with their grandkids and walking the dog.
+Most evenings they eat dinner at home, and they enjoy inexpensive activities like gardening, knitting, playing with their grandkids, and walking the dog.

-Bob and Barb: A Glamorous Retirement
+Bobby and Barb: A Glamorous Retirement

 They live large in retirement.
 They dine at restaurants.
 They enjoy sailing, golf, and tennis.
 They own a second home near the beach, and they enjoy traveling overseas.

-Carl and Cathy: Working in Retirement for Fun
+Charley and Cathy: Working in Retirement for Fun

 Charley and Cathy are retired from their primary occupations, but both of them still work.
 They don’t need the income—they have enough money to live comfortably based on their savings—but they enjoy working.

 It gives them satisfaction and purpose, and when they’re not working, they tend to feel bored and depressed.
-Carl is writing a novel, while Cathy runs an online business.
+Charley is writing a novel, while Cathy runs an online business.
 They receive added income from their jobs, which supplements their retirement savings.

-However, they’re so busy enjoying their work; they don’t have time to spend it.
+However, they’re so busy enjoying their work, they don’t have time to spend it.
 They’re amassing more savings than they know how to use.

-Derek and Debbie: Passive Income in Retirement
+Dylan and Debbie: Passive Income in Retirement

 Their retirement, however, is tasked with managing these income sources.
-They often find themselves managing the teams of bookkeepers, property managers and repair hands who keep their investments afloat.
+They often find themselves managing the teams of bookkeepers, property managers, and repair hands who keep their investments afloat.

-Everyone's Ideal Lifestyle in Retirement is Different
+Everyone's Ideal Lifestyle in Retirement Is Different

 Some people are satisfied living simple, quiet lives.
-Some want to enjoy world travel, expensive hobbies, sample fine wines, upgrade their homes and try new activities.
+Some want to enjoy world travel, expensive hobbies, sample fine wines, upgrade their homes, and try new activities.

-Traditional Retirement Advice is Misleading
+Traditional Retirement Advice Is Misleading

 The Rule of 25

-So what’s an alternate rule of thumb?
+So, what’s an alternate rule of thumb?

 Figure out how much you want to spend, per year, in retirement.
 Multiply that by 25.
 That’s how much you should have saved in your retirement account.

 In other words, base your retirement account savings goal on your spending, not your income.
 Remember: This is just a general rule.
 Personal finance is personal.